Content Creation

 You can now see a chronological list of titles, preview images, and even view the number of photos that will appear in a carousel.

-How to Locate Your Pending LinkedIn Posts
+How to Find Your LinkedIn Pending Posts

 First and foremost, you should know that for traditional posts, drafts and scheduled posts are not in the same place.